-The leads of Pocket Science Lab are Mario Behling (Germany), Padmal Madhushanka (Sri Lanka) and Chung Weitat (Singapore).
-Mario is taking care of the project development, Padmal is the tech lead focusing on hardware and software, and Weitat takes responsibility for production and operations.
+The leads of Pocket Science Lab are Mario Behling (Germany), Padmal Madhushanka (Sri Lanka), Dang Hong Phuc (Vietnam) and Chung Wei Tat (Singapore).
+Mario is taking care of the project development, Padmal is the tech lead focusing on hardware and software, Hong Phuc supports the community and Wei Tat takes responsibility for production and operations.

 After many hardware iterations, prototypes and Android Beta releases we produced the first larger batch of 1000 Pocket Science Labs in Shenzhen, China in October 2018.